 Because this billing calculation was designed for newer customers, it uses the implementations and costs that our newer customers often have.
 For example, we haven't provided cost estimates for browser monitoring, mobile monitoring, network performance monitoring, or other services.
 (Maybe worth noting: neither our basic alerting features nor our synthetic monitors contribute to data ingest.)
 For many organizations, these other costs will often represent only 5% or so of the costs examined and calculated in the spreadsheet.
 But be aware that high levels of data ingest by other tools can make that higher.

-Data ingest is one billing factor for New Relic One pricing.
-To learn about others, see New Relic One pricing.
+Data ingest is one billing factor.
+To learn about others, see Usage-based pricing.